 Jonas Salk , the polio vaccine, and other medical breakthroughs

-James Watson, Francis Crick, the discovery of DNA, and the Human Genome Project
+Rosalind Franklin, Maurice Wilkins, James Watson and Francis Crick, the discovery of DNA, and the Human Genome Project

 The development of the first integrated circuit in 1958

-The invention of the computer-based ARPAnet as a military and scientific communication tool and its evolution into the Internet as a tool used for commerce, communication, entertainment, and social media
+The invention of the ARPAnet and its evolution into the Internet

+Sylvia Earle and oceanography

+Jane Goodall and the study of primates and ecology

-Analyze how various social and intellectual movements of the second half of the 20th century changed traditional assumptions about race, ethnicity, class, gender, the environment, and religion.
+Analyze how various social and intellectual movements of the second half of the 20th century changed traditional assumptions about race, ethnicity, class, gender, the environment, and religion (e.g., the modern feminist movement, the LGBTQ rights movement; the environmentalist movement and emergence of Green parties).

-Clarification Statement: Teachers could choose to use the following examples to address this standard:

-The modern feminist movement

-The Lesbian Gay Bisexual Transgender Queer(LGBTQ) rights movement

-The environmentalist movement and emergence of Green parties in democratic nations
+Suggested Primary Sources for Topic 5 in Appendix E

+Nikita Khrushchev, Secret Speech to the Closed Session of the Twentieth Party Congress (1956)

+Soviet political posters, postcards, and photographs (c.
+1918-1981)

+Mao Tse-Tung, Quotations of Chairman Mao (1964)

+In pictures: Beijing’s Tiananmen Square protests (1989)

+Nelson Mandela “I am prepared to die” statement at the Rivonia Trial (1969)

+Vaclav Havel, “The Power of the Powerless,” essay (1978)

+Lech Walesa, Nobel Peace Prize lecture (1983)

-Topic 7: The era of globalization 1991-present
+Topic 6.
+The era of globalization 1991-present

 Supporting Question: What are the factors that brought about globalization in the 21st century?

-Analyze reasons for globalization – an international network of economic systems - in and explain its consequences for workers in highly developed and less developed countries.
+Analyze reasons for globalization – an international network of economic systems - and explain its consequences for workers in highly developed and less developed countries.

+Analyze the major forces in the Middle East since 1980, including the rise of Islamic fundamentalism; the bulge in the youth population, rivalry between Saudi Arabia and Iran, struggle for autonomy by the Kurds, the political challenges of the oil-rich Persian Gulf states, the Iranian Revolution of 1978-1979 and the Iran-Iraq War, the Persian Gulf War, the Iraq War, Arab uprisings, the growth of the Islamic State of Iraq and Syria (ISIS).

-Explain the role of populist political movements, their strength in European political parties in the early 21st century and their role in the 2016 vote that led to the withdrawal of the United Kingdom from the European Union (“Brexit”).
+Explain the role of populist political movements, their strength in European political parties in the early 21st century.

 Analyze the rise in political and economic power of China and its increasingly critical role in global affairs (e.g., North Korea, the World Trade Organization).